A topic from the subject of Calibration in Chemistry.

 Introduction

-Gas chromatography (GC) is a separation technique used to identify and quantify components of a sample.
+Gas chromatography (GC) is a separation technique used to identify and quantify the components of a sample.
 Calibration is a critical step in GC to ensure the accuracy and precision of the results.
 The calibration process involves establishing a relationship between the instrument response and the concentration of the analyte in the sample.

 Key Points

 • Internal Standards: The addition of a known amount of an internal standard to the sample provides a reference for quantification.
 The ratio of the analyte peak area to the internal standard peak area is used to calculate the concentration of the analyte.
+This helps correct for variations in injection volume and instrument response.

 Main Concepts